Sumcheck-based delegation of quantum computing to rational server: Relation between rational and ordinary delegated quantum computing protocols

 We show that an {\it ordinary} delegated quantum computing protocol with a single {\sf BQP} server and a single {\sf BPP} client can be constructed from any constrained RDQC protocol.
-This means that if we can construct a constrained RDQC protocol, then we can affirmatively solve the open problem of whether a classical client can efficiently delegate universal quantum computing to a quantum server while efficiently verifying the integrity of the server.
-To this end, we show the following theorem: \begin{theorem} If a language $L$ in {\sf BQP} has a $k$-round constrained RDQC protocol, then $L$ has a $k$-round interactive proof system with the completeness-soundness gap $1/(cf(|x|))$ between an honest {\sf BQP} prover and a {\sf BPP} verifier. \end{theorem} The proof is essentially the same as that of Theorem 4 in Ref.~\cite{CMS18}.
-We postpone the proof to Appendix F.
+This means that if we can construct a constrained RDQC protocol, then we can affirmatively solve the open problem of whether a classical client can efficiently delegate universal quantum computing to a quantum server while efficiently verifying his/her integrity.
+To this end, we show the following theorem: \begin{theorem} The function $f(|x|)$ and the parameter $c$ are set as in Definition~\ref{constrained}.
+If a language $L$ in {\sf BQP} has a $k$-round constrained RDQC protocol, then $L$ has a $k$-round interactive proof system with the completeness-soundness gap $1/(cf(|x|))$ between an honest {\sf BQP} prover and a {\sf BPP} verifier. \end{theorem} The proof is essentially the same as that of Theorem 4 in Ref.~\cite{CMS18}.
+We defer it to Appendix F.

 As a corollary from Theorem~\ref{nogo}, it seems that a constant-round constrained RDQC protocol cannot exist for {\sf BQP}.
 More concretely, we obtain the following corollary: \begin{corollary} If there exists a constant-round constrained RDQC protocol for {\sf BQP}, then {\sf BQP}$\subseteq{\sf \prod_2^p}$. \end{corollary} {\it Proof.} We use essentially the same argument as in Ref.~\cite{FHM18}.
 From Theorem~\ref{nogo}, if there exists a $k$-round constrained RDQC protocol for {\sf BQP}, then {\sf BQP} is contained in {\sf IP}$[k]$, which is a class of decision problems having a $k$-round interactive proof system.
 From known results~\cite{GS86,B85,BM88}, {\sf IP}$[k]\subseteq${\sf AM}$[k+2]=${\sf AM}$[2]\subseteq{\sf \prod_2^p}$ with a constant $k$. $\blacksquare$ \\Given the oracle separation between {\sf BQP} and {\sf PH}~\cite{RT19}, the inclusion {\sf BQP}$\subseteq{\sf \prod_2^p}$ is considered unlikely.